 You can visit any time of the year you have a craving for barbecue, but the warmest and driest months are April through November.

-A typical barbecue dinner entree costs $25-50 per person.
+A typical barbecue dinner entree starts around $25-35 per person and goes up from there.
 It’s free to visit the Rancho Guadalupe Dunes Preserve.